hongfz16/DS-Net/README.md

 ### Training from Scratch
 #### 1. Semantic segmentation training
 The training codes and scripts for this step will be released soon.
 For now, please download the step 1 pretrained model using the above link.
+Please note that the cylinder backbone used in our implementation is the original version of [Cylinder3D](https://arxiv.org/abs/2008.01550) instead of the [latest version](https://arxiv.org/abs/2011.10033).

 #### 2. Center regression training
 The training scripts of this step could be found in `./scripts/release/backbone/train_*.sh`.
 Before using the training scripts, please download the pretrained model of step 1 to folder `./pretrained_weight`.
 Feel free to play around with different parameter settings in `./cfgs/release/backbone.yaml`.